ADVERTISEMENT

 • Confirm naturalizations and confirm place of birth (1920, 1930 census); locate certificates and declarations of intent either in Pennsylvania or at the federal level using Freedom of Information Act request form.

-• Search the online Ellis Island database, the Castle Garden database and the Ancestry.com US Immigration Collection for Anna, Mary, John and Elizabeth; also for Mihaly and Illa Fenchak.
+• Search the online Ellis Island database and Ancestry.com Immigration & Travel Collection for Anna, Mary, John and Elizabeth; also for Mihaly and Illa Fenchak.

-• Search Social Security Death Index for all children of Mihaly Fenchak who settled in America; If so, request SS-5 Applications from the Social Security Administration.
+• Search Social Security Death Index for all children of Mihaly Fenchak who settled in America; If found, request SS-5 Applications from the Social Security Administration.

 • Check cemeteries in Duquesne, Pa., for tombstones and write for death records for Anna Bavolar, Mary Ceyba and John Fenchak.